 - A cyber-terrorist attack

 - A Solar flare or EMP

 - An operator/maintenance error

-The scenarios listed above are not theoretical and in fact, each scenario has happened at least once in the past.
-They lead to the loss of the entire electrical grid in certain regions and each scenario had different consequences.
+The scenarios listed above are not theoretical and in fact, each situation has happened at least once in the past.
+They lead to the loss of the entire electrical grid in specific regions and each scenario had different consequences.

 Recommended article: EMP survival guide

-A national grid down event will cause immediate and short term impacts.
-However, it can also have long-term impacts that will change the world as we know it.
+A national grid down event will cause immediate and short-term impacts.
+However, it can also have long-term effects that will change the world as we know it.
 In this article, we will look at the immediate impacts of a grid down event and at what it means to live in a world without electricity, even for a few days.